tg7/espnScrape/README.md

 # espnScrape
-creating a scraper to pull news articles from ESPN
+created scraper that pulls news articles from ESPN